uh-classtellations/uh-classtellations.github.io/README.md

-This repo contains the documentation for the UH PLan View system.
+This repo contains the documentation for the UH Plan View project.
 See [index.md](index.md) for the source, or go to [https://uh-plan-view.github.io](https://bowfolios.github.io).